google/exposure-notifications-server/CONTRIBUTING.md

     $ ./scripts/dev dbstop
     ```

-    **Warning: This will also delete any stored data in the database!**
+    **Warning: This will also delete any stored data in the database.**

 ## Documentation